astridx/meinblog/sik/r/neural-networks-deeplearnjs-javascript/index.md

 ---
-title: "Neural Networks in JavaScript with deeplearn.js"
+title: 'Neural Networks in JavaScript with deeplearn.js'
-description: "An extensive tutorial on how to implement a neural network in JavaScript with deeplearn.js to perform machine learning in JavaScript.
+description: 'An extensive tutorial on how to implement a neural network in JavaScript with deeplearn.js to perform machine learning in JavaScript.
 You can bring neural networks to your browser by using the performance benefits of WebGL.
-Deeplearn.js makes it possible to implement a WebGL powered neural network ..."
+Deeplearn.js makes it possible to implement a WebGL powered neural network ...'
-date: "2017-12-05T09:50:46+02:00"
+date: '2017-12-05T09:50:46+02:00'
-categories: ["Machine Learning", "JavaScript"]
+categories: ['Machine Learning', 'JavaScript']
+keywords:
-keywords: ["machine learning javascript", "neural network javascript deeplearnjs"]
+  ['machine learning javascript', 'neural network javascript deeplearnjs']
-hashtags: ["#100DaysOfCode", "#JavaScript,#MachineLearning"]
+hashtags: ['#100DaysOfCode', '#JavaScript,#MachineLearning']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />